ember-learn/guides-source/guides/release/models/index.md

 ### Injecting the store

-Ember Data provides a store service that you can inject into routes, components, services and other classes, that enables you to access the store directly.
+EmberData provides a store service that you can inject into routes, components, services and other classes, that enables you to access the store directly.

 To do this, import the [`service` decorator](https://api.emberjs.com/ember/release/functions/@ember%2Fservice/service) and inject a `store` property into your class.
 Let's see an example using a route: